MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/05-r-markdown.md

 (if we were to decide to drop or add countries to this  analysis, for example).

 ```
-The above plot shows the relationship between GDP per capita and life expectancy
-for a total of `r nCountries ` countries.
-For this set of countries,
-economic wealth ranged from a minimum of USD `r minGDP`
+The above plot shows the relationship between cell abundance and temperature for a total of `r nSamples ` samples.
+For this set of samples, temperature ranged from a minimum of `r minTemp`°C
-to a maximum of USD `r maxGDP` per capita.
+to a maximum `r maxTemp`°C.
 ```
 {: .code}